opentelekomcloud-docs/distributed-cache-service/umn/source/getting_started/accessing_an_instance/access_in_different_languages/java/redisson.rst

 Access a DCS Redis instance through Redisson on an ECS in the same VPC.
 For more information about how to use other Redis clients, visit `the Redis official website <https://redis.io/clients>`__.

+For Spring Boot projects, Spring Data Redis is already integrated with `Jedis <https://github.com/redis/jedis>`__ and `Lettuce <https://github.com/lettuce-io/lettuce-core>`__, but does not support Redisson. `Redisson <https://github.com/redisson/redisson>`__ provides the redisson-spring-boot-starter component (https://mvnrepository.com/artifact/org.redisson/redisson) that can be used with Spring Boot.

+Spring Boot 1.x is integrated with Jedis, and Spring Boot 2.x is integrated with Lettuce.

 .. note::

    -  If a password was set during DCS Redis instance creation, configure the password for connecting to Redis using Redisson.
 Do not hard code the plaintext password.